 Staff should be honest with the students in regards to the issue of confidentiality and its limitations.
 If it is necessary to pass on concerns about a student, for reasons of harm and safety, where possible this should be discussed with the student first before breaking that confidentiality.

-If a child gives reason to believe that there may be underlying child protection issues, parents should not be informed, but the DSL Ms Hannora Loveday or the Primary safeguarding team –Clare Lynam and Adam Bridle must be informed immediately.
+If a child gives reason to believe that there may be underlying child protection issues, parents should not be informed, but the DSL Firdusi Uddin and the Trust safeguarding team via CPOMs or Clare Lynam and the Primary safeguarding team via CPOMs.

 Sharing what a child has confided with you should not be shared with other members of staff unless in the best interest of the child.
 (Refer to the Safeguarding Policy for further details)